Every great research paper starts with a good topic, but it's not always so easy to come up with one.

 While you should always work within the scope of the assignment, these tips can help you find a topic that works for you:

-If your topic was exploring how changing family structures have influenced cultural values, your keywords might include:
+If your topic was exploring how cell phones affect social ties, your keywords might include:

 You would want to choose those that best define the topic you've chosen, and use them in your database searches.
 As you do your preliminary research, you'll find that some keywords work better than others, and maybe even discover some new ones to add to your list!

-You might also add a third keyword to your topic that identifies the population that you're interested in, such as millennials, teenagers, or Americans, and your keywords might be:
+You might also add a third keyword to your topic that identifies the population that you're interested in, such as college students, teenagers, or Americans, and your keywords might be:

 With this set of terms, you're ready to start your searching.